IDEA-Research/GroundingDINO/README.md

 - We defaultly choose the boxes whose highest similarities are higher than a `box_threshold`.
 - We extract the words whose similarities are higher than the `text_threshold` as predicted labels.
 - If you want to obtain objects of specific phrases, like the `dogs` in the sentence `two dogs with a stick.`, you can select the boxes with highest text similarities with `dogs` as final outputs.
-- Note that each word can be split to **more than one** tokens with differetn tokenlizers.
+- Note that each word can be split to **more than one** tokens with different tokenlizers.
 The number of words in a sentence may not equal to the number of text tokens.
 - We suggest separating different category names with `.` for Grounding DINO.
 ![model_explain1](.asset/model_explan1.PNG)
 ![model_explain2](.asset/model_explan2.PNG)